 Training at J-PAL Africa

 This page refers to capacity building activities undertaken by the J-PAL Africa office.
-To learn about J-PAL Executive Education courses elsewhere in the world, as well as online course offerings, please visit our Global training page.
+To learn about J-PAL courses elsewhere in the world, as well as online course offerings, please visit our Global training page.

 Evidence to Policy Courses

 These customised courses aim to build the ability of policymakers and practitioners to decipher between good and bad evidence and share structured ways of thinking about when and how to use evidence from one context to inform policy in another.
-The courses include interactive case studies based on research from the J-PAL network in which participants work though how to apply global evidence to local challenges.
+The courses include interactive case studies based on research from the J-PAL network in which participants work through how to apply global evidence to local challenges.
 View lectures and materials from our 2015 Impact Evaluation Course for Zambian policymakers and practitioners.

 Theory of Change workshops